Specialkbyte/Crypto-Play-Ground/README.md

 ```
 in the root directory of the repository.

-If you want to run the rather illegible accuracy tests, run this command from the home directory to run it on the big.txt test file.
+If you want to run the rather illegible and porrly written accuracy tests, run this command from the home directory to run it on the big.txt test file.
 ```bash
 python accuracy.py big.txt
 python accuracy.py